-The second reason is Biblio's legacy.
+The second reason is the Biblio's legacy.
 Its history is very long and starts from Drupal 4.6.
-As a result it has some technical and architecture issues:
+As a result, it has some technical and architecture issues:

 - Data storage.
 In a few words, all data is stored in a special content type.
 There is a lot of custom code to reach it.

 - Drupal integration.
-Custom code is required to integrate Biblio with some of core's modules and popular contrib modules like Views, Rules and other.
+Custom code is required to integrate Biblio with some of the core's modules and popular contrib modules like Views, Rules, and others.

 - Codebase and architecture problems.
 There are a lot of legacy code and code issues.
 Code was partly written in PHP 4+.
 Due to this fact, it is very hard to add new features and maintain the project.

 - Lack of configuration management.
 It's hard to move configuration from one instance to another and re-use it on different sites.